mialkin/docs/csharp/concurrency/exercises/downloading pages.md

 # Downloading pages

-Without throttling it takes **8–12** seconds to execute on avarage:
+Without throttling it takes, on avarage, **8–12** seconds to execute:

 ```csharp
 HttpClient client = new();